Share This Guide, Choose Your Platform!

 Finally, the depreciation we apply in the accounts is not deductible against tax.
 Instead, a business will claim `Capital Allowances’ (CA) against the equipment in its Corporation Tax workings.

-Capital Allowances (CA)
+Capital Allowances (CA) when buying computer for business

 A UK business can claim the Annual Investment Allowances (AIA) under the current CA rules when you buy a business laptop or computer.
 The current AIA is £1 million per annum, deductible against taxable profits subject to CT.
 Therefore, this is more than enough to cover a contractor’s IT equipment requirements.